Lafreakshow/test-valet/README.md

 Yes.

-# I dislike your style/mentality

-That is your right.
-However, Test Valet is a hobby project, and I sort of consider it my baby since it is the first Project I actually took somewhat seriously.
-I always appreciate feedback and suggestions (I want Test Valet to be helpful to more than just myself, but I cannot know what features other people need) But please understand that I will always choose my style over whatever you may prefer.
-I will respectfully consider any criticism but in exchange I expect that you respectfully accept my decision.

- Well, you can always scream at me and move on, that is fine with me too.

 # Contributing to Test Valet

 Test Valets API has been designed to make it straight forward to add support for new languages (as long as they